prestonlisek32/odin-rock-paper-scissors/README.md

 ## Description

 This is a simple rock paper scissors game played in the console against the computer.
-The first to win five games wins the match.
+A total of 5 rounds are played (configurable) and the winner is determined by who wins the most rounds.
+The game is played in the console and the user is prompted to enter their choice of rock, paper, or scissors.
+The computer's choice is randomly generated.

 ## Installing